Jerrythafast/strnaming/README.md

 * Allele names are now permitted to contain repeats of a unit that exceeds the dominant unit length of a locus.
 This change greatly improves naming of some complex Y-STRs.
+* Short repeat stretches that only partially overlap with a significant repeat of a longer unit are no longer discarded.
+This change may introduce short repeats adjacent to longer repeats of a longer unit, which were previously 'missed' by STRNaming.
 * Reference sequence analysis now guarantees that all repeat units in the final result are actually repeated.
 * Reference repeat units only found outside the reported range are now included